CPS-IT/project-builder/README.md

 </div>

-The CPS Project Builder serves as a template repository providing a generic way to create a various set of project types developed at [coding. powerful. systems.
-CPS GmbH][1].
-The project comes with a powerful configuration and templating system that allows to kickstart a new project in seconds.
+The CPS Project Builder is a Composer package that serves as a generic solution to kickstart new projects in seconds.
+It comes with a powerful configuration and templating system that can even be used to create custom project types to meet your own requirements for new projects.

-By simply using the Composer command [`create-project`][2] it was never easier to create new project repositories from command line.
+By simply using the Composer command [`create-project`][1] it was never easier to create new project repositories from command line.

 ## :rocket: Features